NicoMincuzzi/k3s-remote/README.md

 Let's build a 3-node Kubernetes cluster with Rancher's k3s project and k3sup, which uses `ssh` to make the whole process quick and painless.

+**Note**
-Running k3s/MicroK8s on some ARM hardware may run into difficulties because `cgroups` are not enabled by default.
+> Running k3s/MicroK8s on some ARM hardware may run into difficulties because `cgroups` are not enabled by default.
+>
-- This can be remedied on the Rasberry Pi by editing the boot parameters:
+> This can be remedied on Ubuntu distribution by editing the boot parameters:
+>

-  `sudo vi /boot/firmware/cmdline.txt`
+>  `sudo vi /boot/firmware/cmdline.txt`
+>

-**Note:** In some *Raspberry Pi Linux distributions* the boot parameters are in `/boot/firmware/nobtcmd.txt`.
+> **Note:** In some *Raspberry Pi Linux distributions* the boot parameters are in `/boot/cmdline.txt` or `/boot/firmware/nobtcmd.txt`.
+>

-And adding the following:
+> And adding the following:
+>

-`cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory` to address disk performance issues often present on Raspberry Pi see the troubleshooting section.
+> `cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory` to address disk performance issues often present on Raspberry Pi see the troubleshooting section.
+>

-More details are available at: https://microk8s.io/docs/install-alternatives#heading--arm
+> More details are available at: https://microk8s.io/docs/install-alternatives#heading--arm

 **Create the server**

 In Kubernetes terminology, the server is often called the master.

 ```sh